This exercise explores how to write code in R to perform simple data analysis.

 (Other) : 0

 #In this chunk, I used ChatGPT.
 I asked it the following question: Using the tidyverse packages in R, how can I write code that assigns only the African countries to a new object/variable called africadata.
-The name of my data.frame is gapminder.
+The name of my data.frame is gapminder.#Writing code that only contains infant_mortality and life_expectancy within africadatainfant_life <- africadata %>%select(infant_mortality, life_expectancy)#Getting overview of data structure for infant_lifestr(infant_life)

 'data.frame': 2907 obs. of 2 variables: